MichalKarbownik/falcon-docs/docs/backend/installing-magento2.md

 bin/magento config:set web/seo/use_rewrites 1
 ```
 Clean Magento cache for changes to take effect.

+#### Configure Falcon server URL's in magento admin

+In Magento configuratio page (`Stores->Configuration`) go to `Services->Falcon` section.<br/>
+Here you should configure
+1. `Falcon frontend url` - base url of your falcon-driven website.
+It is used by API's that feed content with url's for proper url replacement.
+2. `Url to flush cache on Falcon Server` - magento will call this url to flush falcon cache.
+> Note: You can configure this url in [Falcon-Server config](falcon-server/caching.md#rest-endpoint)

 #### Connect Falcon to your Magento instance